10. Some of your books refer in a critical manner to the “new age,” and so does your CI website. Can you define this “new age” any further?

 A major haven for Esalen style commercial “workshops,” Grof lore, Rajneesh NeoTantra, and dubious “neoshamanism” was the Findhorn Foundation, situated in Moray, Scotland.
 The figurehead of this organisation was Eileen Caddy (1917-2006), who gained the reputation of turning a blind eye to internal discrepancies.
 See the account at Myth and Reality and Letter to BBC Radio.
 The Findhorn Foundation bookshop and annual programme attested many doubtful trends which were sold to visitors in one form or another.
 The new age “anything goes” is far less sophisticated than converts are led to think.
 It is not a symptom of wisdom to promote serious commercial drawbacks along with a subject like ecology, which started life in the Findhorn Foundation as a basically speculative factor during the 1980s.

-Ecology became a tool for expansion in the 1990s at the Findhorn Foundation, which gained NGO status even while covering up economic mismanagement.
+During the 1990s, ecology became a tool for expansion at the Findhorn Foundation, which gained NGO status even while covering up economic mismanagement.
 An erring management team was obliged to resign at this period.
 The Foundation management teams of the 1990s became increasingly commercial in operation, demonstrating capitalist principles that were no different to those existing in the old age.
-Economic consultants like Alex Walker favoured the privatisation of communal assets, and a massive debt was concealed for years until 2001.
+Economic consultants like Alex Walker favoured the privatisation of communal assets.
+A massive debt was concealed for years until 2001.
 The interminable “workshops” continued as a basic source of revenue, charging exorbitant amounts for misleading activities.
 The absence of due critical acumen in the new age is lamentable.

 The Findhorn Foundation were dubbed the “mafia cult” by a daring Scottish newspaper in 1995.
-Yet that organisation soon after became endorsed by the UN and was granted NGO status in 1997.
-In this disputed process, they concealed economic problems and eliminated any record of dissidents.
+In contested circumstances, that organisation soon after became endorsed by the UN and granted NGO status in 1997.
+During this process, the Foundation concealed economic problems and eliminated any record of dissidents.
 The glorification of commercial mysticism, and evasionism on the part of United Nations bureaucracy, were ongoing features of a disturbing phenomenon.
-The deference to ecology on the part of the Findhorn Foundation is no excuse for the ethical shortfalls that are visible.
+The deference to ecology on the part of the Findhorn Foundation is no excuse for the ethical shortfalls that became visible.
 UNESCO and UNITAR are centred on the Continent, in Paris and Geneva.
 Events in Scotland were not duly monitored by those organisations, whose office schedule is not beyond scope for improvements.

 A very uncritical but influential patron of the Findhorn Foundation was Pierre Weil (1924-2008), an advocate of peace.
 He was also an enthusiast of “holistic” topics, and did not prove resistant to Grof lore (see article 12 on this site).
 Dr. Weil was sanctioned by UNESCO.
-Yet the curriculum of his International Holistic University in Brazil has been regarded as very inadequate by critics.
-Weil tended to a romantic view of human nature, and was content with surface assessments of the “new age” alternatives.
-He believed that, e.g., Eileen Caddy’s “divine voice” lore (God Spoke to me) and Grof commercial transpersonalism, were suitable partners for ecology.
+However, the curriculum of his International Holistic University in Brazil has been regarded as very inadequate by critics.
+Weil tended to a romantic view of human nature, being content with surface assessments of the “new age” alternatives.
+He believed that, for instance, Eileen Caddy’s “divine voice” lore (God Spoke to me) and Grof commercial transpersonalism, were suitable partners for ecology.

 l to r: Pierre Weil, Eileen Caddy, Kate Thomas